Here we share our ledger stone fireplace guide including what it is, its benefits, the different colors, and how to install this kind of fireplace.

 What Is Ledger Stone for Fireplaces?

-Ledger stone often uses limestone when stacked on a mesh and most standard sizes come in 6×24 panels.
+Stacked stones often use limestone when stacked on a mesh, and most standard sizes come in 6×24 panels.
 Limestone is often combined with other ingredients, including iron-oxide pigments and a mixture of cement.

-Because of how they are created, ledger stones are lighter and easier to work with since you can form them into the sizes you prefer and need for your fireplace.
+Because of how they are created, stacked stones are lighter and easier to work with since you can form them into the sizes you prefer and need.
 You can even make them into corner pieces if they are what you need.
-With a wide variety of colors, styles, textures, and thicknesses, you can often find the one you are visualizing for your fireplace.
+With a wide variety of colors, styles, textures, and thicknesses, you can often find the one you are visualizing for you.

-Ledger stones are also referred to as stone ledger panels and stone veneers besides being called stacked stones.
+They are also referred to as stone ledger panels and stone veneers, besides being called stacked stones.
 If you’re going to purchase them, make sure to ask using these names so it’s easy to identify what you want.

 Benefits of Using Stone Ledger Panels for the Fireplace

-• Stunning and timeless aesthetics and vibe: Fireplace ledger stone has this timeless look that will be trendy for a long time.
-The material is crafted from natural stone, making sure that they still have this authentic stone feek to the panels.
-The ledger stones also add sophistication, character, and warmth to the space where the fireplace is, elevating the look of your home fast.
+Stunning and timeless aesthetics and vibe: It has this timeless look that will be trendy for a long time.
+The material is crafted from natural stone, making sure that they still have this authentic stone feel to the panels.
+The stacked stones also add sophistication, character, and warmth to the space where the fireplace is, elevating the look of your home fast.

-If you’re planning to make your fireplace the statement piece of your home, installing ledger stone on the fireplace will work well and create that wow factor.
+If you’re planning to make your fireplace the statement piece of your home, installing this material on the fireplace will work well and create that wow factor.
 The standard weathered texture can improve the overall impression of your home and complement whatever architectural style is currently existing.

-• Incredibly versatile: When it comes to style, sizes, shapes, and colors, ledger stones come in a different variety that the limited options offered by natural stones can be easily compared.
-Even if trends come and go, with the variety of looks ledger stones come in, you can match them with the style and decor of your home.
+Incredibly versatile: When it comes to style, sizes, shapes, and colors, stacked stones come in a different variety that the limited options offered by natural stones can be easily compared.
+Even if trends come and go, with the variety of looks stacked stones come in, you can match them with the style and decor of your home.

-• Highly durable: Ledger stone can be a good material for your fireplace primarily because of its durability.
+Highly durable: It can be a good material for your fireplace primarily because of its durability.
 While the panels may not be all-natural, they still carry over the unmatched durability of natural stone.

-They are also resistant to heat, making the material a perfect one to consider and install for your fireplace.
-And when installed and maintained appropriately, a ledger stone fireplace is expected to last for a long time.
+They are also heat-resistant, making the material a perfect one to consider and install for your fireplace.
+And when installed and maintained appropriately, this material is expected to last for a long time.

-• More affordable: Ledger stones cost less compared to natural stone options but they offer similar aesthetics since they are partly made of natural stone.
+More affordable: Stacked stones cost less compared to natural stone options, but they offer similar aesthetics since they are partly made of natural stone.
 Since they are easier to produce, they come with lower costs, and with low maintenance, they can also be considered cost-effective.
-Using ledger stone is a more affordable solution for elevating the appearance of your living space.
+It is a more affordable solution for elevating the appearance of your living space.

-The major downside with a ledger stone fireplace is that while it may be easy to install, it is still recommended that you hire professionals to do the work for you.
-The material may be lighter than natural stone options but it is still heavier compared to porcelain and ceramic tiles.
+The major downside with fireplaces using this material is that while it may be easy to install, it is still recommended that you hire professionals to do the work for you.
+The material may be lighter than natural stone options, but it is still heavier compared to porcelain and ceramic tiles.
 This also means that you might need special tools for its installation.

 A ledger stone or stacked stone tile system is pretty much maintenance free and is both texturally and visually interesting. – interior designer, Savannah Phillips.